 SECTION 6.4.
-Water shall be sold, distributed, supplied or delivered only to owners of membership certificates of the Corporation, at actual cost plus necessary expenses, and not for profit, for domestic use only upon the land owned by the member and described in the certificate issued to the member.
+Water shall be sold, distributed, supplied or delivered only to owners of Membership Certificates of the Corporation, at actual cost plus necessary expenses, and not for profit, for domestic use only upon the land owned by the Member and described in the certificate issued to the Member.

 Transfers

 SECTION 6 .5.
-Upon a transfer of a water service unit and satisfaction of the requirements of Section 4.5 of these Bylaws, the Secretary of the Corporation shall enter in the records of the Corporation the cancellation of the membership certificate pertaining thereto and the issuance of the new membership certificate(s).
+Upon a transfer of a water service unit and satisfaction of the requirements of Section 4.5 of these Bylaws, the Secretary of the Corporation shall enter in the records of the Corporation the cancellation of the Membership Certificate pertaining thereto and the issuance of the new Membership Certificate(s).
 The Secretary shall require the holder of the cancelled certificate to sur render it to the Secretary, duly endorsed by the holder or by the holder's legal representative, to be marked "cancelled" and preserved for record purposes by the Secretary.

 Lost Certificates

 SECTION 6.6.
-In case any membership certificate is lost or destroyed, the Secretary of the Corporation shall, before issuing a new certificate in lieu thereof, require the record owner thereof to execute an instrument attesting thereto, to be preserved for record purposes by the Secretary.
+In case any Membership Certificate is lost or destroyed, the Secretary of the Corporation shall, before issuing a new certificate in lieu thereof, require the record owner thereof to execute an instrument attesting thereto, to be preserved for record purposes by the Secretary.

 ARTICLE VII.
 CORPORATE RECORDS AND REPORTS, PRINCIPAL OFFICE, FISCAL YEAR, AND SEAL